-Jon Fortt joined CNBC as technology correspondent in July 2010, working from CNBC's Silicon Valley bureau.
-He covers the companies, startups and trends that are driving innovation in the industry.
-Fortt also contributes to the blog "Tech Check" on CNBC.com.
+Jon Fortt is an on-air editor based at CNBC's global headquarters in Englewood Cliffs, N.J.
+He joined CNBC as technology correspondent in July 2010, working from CNBC's Silicon Valley bureau where he covered the companies, start-ups and trends that are driving innovation in the industry.
+Fortt also contributes to CNBC.com.

-Fortt came to CNBC from Fortune magazine, where as a senior writer he covered both large technology companies— such as Cisco, Hewlett-Packard and Microsoft—and trends, including cloud computing and the smartphone revolution.
+He came to CNBC from Fortune magazine, where as a senior writer he covered both large technology companies— such as Cisco, Hewlett-Packard, and Microsoft—and trends, including cloud computing and the smartphone revolution.
 He appeared regularly on KNTV's "Press:Here" technology show and analyzed tech trends on CNNi's "Quest Means Business."
 Along with a Fortune colleague, he conceptualized "Techmate," a video series and column that appeared on Fortune.com and in the magazine's technology section.

-Before joining Fortune in 2007, Fortt was a senior editor at Business 2.0 magazine where he produced the What Works section.
+Before joining Fortune in 2007, Fortt was a senior editor at Business 2.0 magazine where he produced the "What Works" section.

-From 1999 to 2006, Fortt wrote and edited at the San Jose Mercury News, Silicon Valley's hometown newspaper.
-There he contributed to several efforts that won awards from the Society of American Business Editors and Writers.
 As a personal technology writer, his coverage duties included Apple, Palm and Adobe.
-He also served in roles outside the business department, covering education, editing local news, and developing technology strategy.
-As the newspaper's senior web editor, he helped develop a blog and podcast network, managed the creation of multimedia projects, and served on the board of the Associated Press Managing Editors.
+He also served in roles outside the business department, covering education, editing local news and developing technology strategy.
+As the newspaper's senior Web editor, he helped develop a blog and podcast network, managed the creation of multimedia projects and served on the board of the Associated Press Managing Editors.

 Fortt graduated from DePauw University as a Media Fellow, with a B.A. in English.